MicrosoftDocs/cpp-docs/docs/cpp/cpp-bit-fields.md

 32 bits of memory are displayed in a row.
 Starting with the least significant bit, 3 bits are for nWeekDay.
 The next 6 bits are for nMonthDay.
 The next 5 bits are for nMonth.
 The next 2 bits are unused.
 The next 8 bits are for nYear.
 The remaining 8 bits are unused.
 :::image-end:::

-`nYear` is 8 bits long which would overflow the word boundary of the declared type, **`unsigned short`**.
+`nYear` is 8 bits long, which would overflow the word boundary of the declared type, **`unsigned short`**.
 Therefore, it starts at the beginning of a new **`unsigned short`**.
 It isn't necessary that all bit fields fit in one object of the underlying type; new units of storage are allocated, according to the number of bits requested in the declaration.

 **Microsoft Specific**